 What kind of degree programs does the CMC offer?

 The CMC is not an independent degree granting institute but a division of Columbia University’s Department of Music.
-To find out more about Columbia’s music degree programs, please contact the Department of Music.
+To find out more about how to apply to Columbia’s music degree programs, please refer to these resources:

 Do I need to be a music major to take courses at the CMC?